trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 If you deal with networks on a daily basis you are bound to perform a particular analysis repeatedly.
-You can certainly use one of the [Retro Tools](retrotools) to accomplish your task but it can get repetitive and tiring.
+You can certainly use one of the [Retro Tools](retrotools) to accomplish your task but for certain cases that can get repetitive and tiring.

 For example, you may start by selecting a time interval and want to find out the following as a matter of routine.